mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

 ???+ tip

     You can install multiple packages with a single command.
-Simply separate the pacakge name with a space.
+Simply separate the package name with a space.

 To read the file, it's as simple as: